 Driven to Support Health in Rural Minnesota

-The Office of Academic Clinical Affairs rural health initiative
+The Office of Academic Clinical Affairs advances rural health through collaborations and partnerships, leadership development, and workforce training and professional development.

 - Greater engagement with University of Minnesota faculty, students, and staff doing rural-relevant work as well as local rural health leaders, and linking national research from the University of Minnesota Rural Health Research Center with local communities in Minnesota.

 - A Postdoctoral Fellowship program in rural health equity.